 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we actually hear the nitty-gritty details of how we might actually achieve those things?
 Bustle has enlisted Vanessa Marin, a licensed sex psychotherapist based in San Francisco, to help us out with the specifics.
-This week’s topic: What to do when you partner wants more sex than you do.
+Our latest topic: What to do when your partner wants sex more than you do.

 Q: Do you have advice for what to do when you and your partner are on different pages about how much sex you should be having?
-My boyfriend would be happy with sex practically every day, but my sex drive is way lower (maybe 2-3 times a month would be fine).
+My boyfriend always wants to have sex, but my sex drive is way lower (he would be happy with sex every day, while maybe 2-3 times a month would be fine for me).
 I’ll admit that sometimes I turn him down because he can be so demanding and whiny when he initiates, and it turns me off.
-I don't want to break up, but I don't want to fake being into it when I'm not.
+I don’t want to break up, but I don’t want to fake being into it when I’m not.
 What should I do?

 Sexual desires and needs vary so much from person to person that it’s impossible to ever be on exactly the same page.
 What’s more important than arbitrarily deciding how many times to have sex every week is to get more skillful at negotiating each potential sexual interaction.
-So how do you go about doing that?
-Here are five crucial steps you can take:
+So if your boyfriend wants sex all the time but you don’t, or if he has a higher sex drive than you, here are five crucial steps you can take:

 I think it’s important for couples to talk about their sexual initiation patterns.
-It sounds like your boyfriend is initiating sex in a way that isn’t exactly inspiring you to say yes.
+It sounds like when your boyfriend wants sex, he’s maybe initiating it in a way that isn’t exactly inspiring you to say yes.

 You might also want to talk to him about how his current approach is affecting you.
 I’m just taking a shot in the dark about your feelings, but you could say something like, “Sometimes when you initiate sex, I feel like you’re already upset with me or disappointed with me.
 That makes me start to feel defensive, so I shut down, which I know is the exact opposite reaction you were hoping for.”